cksystemsteaching/selfie/grader/introductory-assignments.md

 ### Bit Representation

-First and foremost, as far as the computer is concerned, there is no way to move "past numbers" because, to the computer, everything is a number.
+First and foremost, as far as computers are concerned, everything is a number, in fact a binary number.
 A computer stores everything as a series of 0's and 1's.
-This representation is called a bit.
-A [bit](https://en.wikipedia.org/wiki/Bit) can only have one of two values, which are most commonly represented as either a 0 or 1.
-The value 1 means high voltage, and the value 0 means low voltage in computer systems.
+This representation is called a [bit](https://en.wikipedia.org/wiki/Bit).
+A bit can only have one of two values, which are most commonly represented as a 0 and a 1.
+In actual electronic hardware, value 1 is typically represented by high voltage, and value 0 by low voltage.

 **Example**: